fiixlabs/node-JS-meter-reading-handler/README.txt

 9  LICENSING
 ------------

-Maintenance Assistant Labs Automated Meter Reading File Handler uses the bundled package of the Maintenance Assistant CMMS client for JavaScript which is available under the Apache License 2.0.
+The Node JS Automated Meter Reading File Handler uses the bundled package of the Fiix CMMS client for JavaScript which is available under the Apache License 2.0.
 For more information, see the files:

   LICENSE.txt
   NOTICE.txt